USS Ralph Johnson Conducts Routine Underway Operations

-240821-N-NF288-022 SOUTH CHINA SEA (Aug.
-21, 2024) The Arleigh Burke-class guided-missile destroyer USS Ralph Johnson (DDG 114) operates in the vicinity of the Luzon Strait, Aug.
-21, 2024.
-USINDOPACOM forces perform operations in and around critical sea passages and trade thoroughfares to deter threats that create regional instability and impinge on the free flow of goods, people, and ideas.
+240822-N-NF288-091 SOUTH CHINA SEA (Aug.
+22, 2024) The Arleigh Burke-class guided-missile destroyer USS Ralph Johnson (DDG 114) conducts routine underway operations.
+Ralph Johnson is forward-deployed to the U.S. 7th Fleet area of operations in support of a free and open Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Jamaal Liddell)

 |Date Taken: